-The report sent by the French authorities in August 2014 acknowledges that the consultation procedure for the National Action Plan (NAP) has been completed and its text finalised.
-The final adoption of the NAP by the Minister of the Environment is foreseen for September 2014.
+The report sent by the French authorities in August 2014 acknowledged that the consultation procedure for the National Action Plan (NAP) had been completed and its text finalised.
+The final adoption of the NAP by the Minister of the Environment was foreseen for September 2014.
 A copy of the final National Action Plan was also submitted to the Secretariat.

-The report, prepared by the Regional directorate of the environment, planning and housing (DREAL) of Lorraine and Alsace, also informs about the actions already implemented in favour of the

-Green toad in 2014, mainly through Regional Action Plans, respectively in Alsace, which is concerned by the complaint, but also in Lorraine and Corse, where the species is present.
+The report, prepared by the Regional directorate of the environment, planning and housing (DREAL) of Lorraine and Alsace, also informed about the actions already implemented in favour of the green toad in 2014, mainly through Regional Action Plans1, respectively in Alsace, which is concerned by the complaint, but also in Lorraine and Corse, where the species is present.

-Several prioritised actions in 2014 are listed for Alsace, among them: monitoring of changes in populations; study on the genetic characterisation of populations of Green toad; production of a documentary film on the species; prevention against infectious disease, chytridiomycosis on the Green toad; maintenance, creation and restoration of wetlands, mostly in quarries; training of technical staff of the State.
-The report further highlights two flagship projects in 2014 in Alsace and in Lorraine, which concern the online availability and distribution of the "Guide of consideration of species subject to a Regional Action Plan in territorial development policies".
+Several prioritised actions for 2014 were listed for implementation in Alsace, among them: monitoring of changes in populations; study on the genetic characterisation of populations of green toad; production of a documentary film on the species; prevention against infectious disease, chytridiomycosis on the green toad; maintenance, creation and restoration of wetlands, mostly in quarries; training of technical staff of the State.
+The report further highlighted two flagship projects foreseen for 2014 in Alsace and in Lorraine, concerning the online availability and distribution of the "Guide of consideration of species subject to a Regional Action Plan in territorial development policies".

-In addition, the report mentions the development projects concerned by the request for exemption regarding protected species in the Bas-Rhin, including the Green toad, and how the authorities dealt with those requests
+In addition, the report mentioned the development projects concerned by the request for exemption regarding protected species in the Bas-Rhin, including the Green toad, and how the authorities dealt with those requests.

-The report finally points out the inclusion of the species in territorial development policies: 1) the modernisation of the ZNIEFFs (nature reserves of ecological interest for fauna and flora) will enable to identify and bring to the attention to various project managers the territories and habitats that are favourable to the Green toad; 2) the Regional Scheme for the Ecological Coherence (SRCE) will contribute to the maintenance and preservation of reservoirs and ecological corridors associated with this species; as of today, two reservoirs of biodiversity have been identified around Strasbourg and Mulhouse; and 3) in the framework of the instruction of territorial development projects, the opportunities and needs to preserve the habitats of the Green toad will be taken into consideration.
+The report finally pointed out the inclusion of the species in territorial development policies: 1) the modernisation of the ZNIEFFs (nature reserves of ecological interest for fauna and flora) would enable to identify and bring to the attention of the various project managers the territories and habitats that are favourable to the green toad; 2) the Regional Scheme for the Ecological Coherence (SRCE) would contribute to the maintenance and preservation of reservoirs and ecological corridors associated with this species; two reservoirs of biodiversity had been identified around Strasbourg and Mulhouse; and 3) in the framework of the instruction of territorial development projects, the opportunities and needs to preserve the habitats of the Green toad would be taken into consideration.